 19. Provisional licences

-(1) Pending the decision of the Commission in respect of an application for a casino key employee licence or a casino employee licence, the Chief Casino Officer may cause to be issued in respect to the applicant a provisional casino key employee licence or a provisional casino employee licence if —
+(1) If an application is made under regulation 4 for a casino key employee licence or a casino employee licence, the Chief Casino Officer may cause to be issued in respect to the applicant a provisional casino key employee licence or a provisional casino employee licence if —

-(a) he anticipates that there may be a delay in making a decision in relation to the licence applied for;
+(a) the Chief Casino Officer anticipates that there may be a delay in the making of a recommendation under regulation 7(1)(c) or a decision under regulation 8 in relation to the licence applied for;

-(b) the issue of the provisional licence will, in the opinion of the Chief Casino Officer, not prejudice the integrity of the operation of the Casino; and
+(b) the issue of the provisional licence will, in the opinion of the Chief Casino Officer, not prejudice the integrity of the operation of the Casino;

+(ba) unless a report has been received under regulation 5(3), the applicant has provided to the Chief Casino Officer a certificate from the Commissioner of Police, given not more than one month before the application was lodged, setting out details of any offences committed by the applicant against the law of any State or a Territory or of the Commonwealth; and

 (c) subject to subregulation (1a) the applicant is not known to have been convicted of any offence punishable by imprisonment.

 (1a) Notwithstanding subregulation (1)(c) the Chief Casino Officer may, with the approval of the Commission, issue a provisional licence where an applicant is known to have committed an offence punishable by imprisonment.